-Employment Floorspace developed by Principal Rege neration Area
+Table 7: Employment Floorspace developed by Principal Regeneration Area

-Plan Period
+Site Current Monitoring Year Plan Period

-2020-21 2010-11 - 2020-21
+2021-22 2010-11 - 2021-22

 North Huyton and Stockbridge Village 0 0

 Kirkby Town Centre 0 3,913

-Knowsley Industrial and Business Parks 792 106,386
+Knowsley Industrial and Business Parks 100,005 206,391

 Tower Hill 0 0

 South Prescot 0 0

 Prescot Town Centre 0 0

-Total 792 110,299
+Total 100,005 210,304

-All figures are square metres.
-Source: Knowsley Council Local Plan Team
+Source: Knowsley Council Local Plan Team.

-3 Housing
+3. Housing

-- 3.1 This section looks at the supply and delivery of housing and covers the availability of land for housing, changes to the housing stock, and the number of empty homes in the borough.
-It also includes an indicator for the provision of authorised pitches and yards for Gypsies and Travelling Show people, although this remains at zero for the time being. - 3.2 More information on the housing land supply is available in our Strategic Housing Land Availability Assessment (SHLAA) update, which is available online here.
+- 3.1 This section outlines the supply and delivery of housing across Knowsley and covers the availability of land for housing, changes to the housing stock, and the number of empty homes in the borough.
+It also includes an indicator for the provision of authorised pitches and yards for Gypsies and Travelling Show people, although this remains at zero for the time being. - 3.2 More information on the housing land supply is available in the forthcoming Strategic Housing Land Availability Assessment (SHLAA) update.